theodo/dojo-serverless/docs/session-1.md

 - **Deploy single Lambda function** : If you want to deploy only one function, use `yarn serverless deploy function -f <your-function-name>` (ou `yarn sls deploy function -f <your-function-name>`).
 It is much faster (~5s) than deploying a stack (~30s) but will only deploy the function's code, not any config change in your `serverless.ts`.
 - **Test locally a Lambda function** : To call locally one function, use `yarn sls invoke -f <your-function-name> --path path/to/mocked-event.json`.
 - **Debug locally an uploaded Lambda function** : You can have locally the logs of an already uploaded lambda that runs on AWS instead of connecting to the console.
 For that you may use `yarn sls logs -f <your-function-name>`.
 For more information you can go to that [page](https://www.serverless.com/framework/docs/providers/aws/cli-reference/logs).
 - **Debug services other than Lambda** : The first thing to do if your stack doesn't work the way you want and you have to debug it, it's to spot the service that causes the issue.
-The most reliable method services such as DynamoDB or APIGateway is to use the AWS console and check directly on it.
+The most reliable method for services such as DynamoDB or APIGateway is to use the AWS console and check directly on it.
 Check this [page](./aws-console-guide.md) whenever you are lost on the AWS console.

 ### Now, it's your turn 💪